A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Introduction

-To further demonstrate the capability and the effectiveness of LNA, especially the intent that all the imposed assumptions are not strongly conservative or restrictive, three selected SNP problems arising from compressed sensing, sparse portfolio selection and sparse principal component analysis are studied and extensive numerical experiments are conducted on both synthetic and real data sets.
-All of these show strong evidence for the superiority of LNA from both theoretical and numerical perspectives.
+The main contributions of this paper are summarized as below: \begin{itemize} \item[(i)] The strong $\beta$-Lagrangian stationarity is introduced to characterize the optimality condition for SNP, and an equivalent characterization of such a stationary point is built which is accessible to performing the Newton method. \item[(ii)] The crucial Jacobian nonsingularity of the underlying system is well addressed under some mild assumptions, and the essential linear system in each iteration is reduced to be of size $(s+m)\times (s+m)$, a significant dimension reduction benefitting from the intrinsic sparsity. \item[(iii)] The resulting Lagrange-Newton algorithm (LNA) is shown to possess the locally quadratic convergence, and to gain high efficiency numerically for specific application problems including compressed sensing and sparse portfolio selection. \end{itemize}

 The remainder of this paper is organized as follows.
-In Section 2, the concept of the strong $\beta$-Lagrangian stationary point for \eqref{min} is introduced, and the optimality condition in terms of this Lagrangian stationarity is established.
-In Section 3, the Lagrangian equation system is proposed to equivalently characterize the Lagrangian stationarity, and the nonsingularity of its Jacobian is discussed to make the classic Newton method applicable.
-The resulting Lagrange-Newton algorithm (LNA) is elaborated in Section 4, with an emphasis on the quadratic convergence analysis.
-Three well-known applications are analyzed in Section 5 to demonstrate the effectiveness of LNA.
+In Section 2, the optimality condition in terms of Lagrangian stationarity is established.
+In Section 3, an equivalent Lagrangian equation system is proposed and the nonsingularity of its Jacobian is discussed.
+The framework of LNA and its locally quadratic convergence are elaborated in Section 4.
+Two well-known applications are analyzed in Section 5.
 Extensive numerical experiments are conducted in Section 6.
 Conclusions are made in Section 7.